mboyerm/hello-world/README.md

 # hello-world
-Software developper and network engineer with 20y of experience.
+Software developper and network engineer with 20 years of experience.
+Also added a 2nd line for fun!